 Purpose for Reading

-Whether are you a teacher in a preschool or a mom looking for bedtime stories we all desire to read books to children for a variety of reasons.
-There may be time you or a child grabs a book off the shelf to read on a whim, but you can create meaningful learning experiences by being intentional about the books you choose.
+Whether are you a teacher in a preschool or a mom looking for bedtime stories, we all desire to read books to children for a variety of reasons.
+Allow your child to grab a book off the shelf to read on a whim, but you can create meaningful learning experiences by being intentional about the books you choose.

-Goodnight Moon is a great story before bed, Apple Farmer Annie is perfect when a trip to an apple orchard is planned, Stand Tall Molly Lou Melon might help a child who isn’t feeling very confident and Garbage Trucks will help your learner understand what happens to the trash when their favorite truck goes down the street.
+Goodnight Moon is a great story before bed.
+Apple Farmer Annie is perfect when a trip to an apple orchard is planned.
+Stand Tall Molly Lou Melon might help a child who isn’t feeling very confident.
+Garbage Trucks will help your learner understand what happens to the trash when their favorite truck goes down the street.

 Creating a Love for Reading

-Watching children struggle to read can be very disheartening.
+Watching children struggle to read is very disheartening.
 We want to fuel a passion for books and reading leveled readers doesn’t create that in young learners.
-Sure, they may be proud when they figure out that tricky word and use the picture to help them read a word, but is a true LOVE for books being created?
+Sure, they are proud when they figure out that tricky word and use the picture to help them read a word, but is a true LOVE for books being created?
 Probably not.

-When you read quality children’s literature with your learners you are able to take them to places they have never been, create new ideas for play, establish a love for a new topic or learn about something new.
-When a love for reading is creating you will find your reader bringing books to you rather than you trying to get them to sit down and read.
-You will hear them making up stories by reading the pictures in a book and telling their friends about a book that they read at home.
+When you read quality children’s literature with your learners, you are able to take them to places they have never been.
+They create new ideas for play, establish a love for a new topic or learn about something new.
+When a love for reading is created, you will find your reader bringing books to you rather than you trying to get them to sit down and read.
+You will hear them making up stories by reading the pictures in a book or telling their friends about a book that they read at home.

 We want our learners to become lifelong readers and that will not happen if they are not exposed to literature as often as possible.
-You might want your preschooler to be reading before kindergarten, but what is more important at this age is to create a love for reading.
+You want your preschooler to be reading before kindergarten.
+However, what is more important at this age is to create a love for reading.
 So, put away these leveled readers – their time will come – and find quality picture books to read with your young readers.

 Stay up to date on what is new at MJCS by subscribing below…